...

 The Role of Fish Food Quality

-• Include poisons or elevated ammonia levels.
+• Include ammonia poisons and elevated levels.

 Foods High in Ammonia: A Double Threat

-• By-products of poultry
+• The by-products of poultry

 • Spoiled seafood

-• Commercial feeds that are not regulated
+• Commercial feeds that aren’t controlled

 Sustainable Practices for Healthy Fish